mlafeldt/rdd.py/README.md

 Tests
 -----

-The `test` folder contains some automated test scripts powered by [Sharness].
+The `test` folder contains both unit and integration tests.

-You can run the tests this way:
+You can run the unit tests this way:

+    $ python setup.py test

+And for the integration tests:

-    $ make -C test
+    $ make -C test/integration

 License
 -------

 * rdd.py is licensed under the terms of the MIT License.
 See [LICENSE] file.
-* [Sharness] and all tests are licensed under the terms of the GNU General Public License version 2 or higher.
+* [Sharness] and all integration tests are licensed under the terms of the GNU General Public License version 2 or higher.
 See file [COPYING] for full license text.

 Contact